realms-team/sol/doc/source/SolDefines.rst

 2. Add the object type in the list at the top of the SolDefines.py file.

-* Prepend the string "SOL_TYPE" befor your object name.
+* Prepend the string "SOL_TYPE" to your object name.

 * Increment the last number of the list to get an object id